 This is not an April Fool Joke as I discovered this all last night. it turns out that I never finished my blog posts of the trip to Delphi that Steve and I took in January!
 There was much more that happened than what I had posted.
 Try to follow along, I am sure it will be terribly confusing!

 More fried eggs again!
 I may surprise you someday and order something else for breakfast!
 I often order waffles or French Toast when I am in a restaurant.
+This post was written before my visit to the internist where he put me on Lipitor and said watch your cholesterol!
 Today was the last lunch for A, J and S. They were flying to Nassau, spending the night at the new Baha Mar, and then off to Miami to drive to Cheeca Lodge in the Florida Keys.
 I have always wanted to stay at Cheeca.
 Maybe if A starts a blog, I will be able to read about it.
 Start a blog A!

 Here is our big bowl of blue corn chips and dips.
 I am dipping my chips in guacamole, more often now.
 I’m still not sure if I like it.
 I draw the line at ordering Avacado Toast, that’s just too trendy for even me!

 I ordered the Mahi Mahi on field greens.
 I neglected to ask for no olives.
 Every one but J ordered an ice cream bar for lunch.
 J is trying to keep his figure.